+Intern Didactic Seminars

-Intern Didactic Seminars: A weekly intern didactic seminar is held on Friday mornings (9:00 - 10:30 am) in person or through Zoom, depending on the presenter.
+A weekly intern didactic seminar is held on Friday mornings (9:00-10:30 am) in person, rotating between the Behavioral Health Pavilion and Westerville Close to Home Outpatient Office.
 Didactic seminars are presented by faculty and/or community professionals.
 Attendance will be taken each week by the intern representative.
-Interns are expected to be fully engaged in the didactic presentation.
+Interns are expected to be fully engaged in the didactic presentation and complete evaluations distributed in MedHub.

+Track Seminars

-Track Seminars: These seminars will cover topics of relevance to the interns in a specific training track or may extend a more general topic from the weekly didactic seminars to greater specificity for the interns in that track.
+These seminars will cover topics of relevance to the interns in a specific training track or may extend a more general topic from the weekly didactic seminars to greater specificity for the interns in that track.

-- Pediatric Track interns track seminars are held on Tuesdays for approximately ten weeks from 12-1pm.
-Clinical service hour lectures are held on Thursdays 12-1pm and include representatives from the various medical specialties who provide education about particular diagnoses.
-PAT interns will also participate in these seminars.
-Pediatric and Neuropsychology interns also attend Biofeedback Training Seminar that occurs on Tuesdays as well for eight weeks from 12-1pm. - Child Clinical Track interns attend weekly specialty didactics with other psychology trainees.
+- Pediatric Track interns have two main seminar series.
+First, is the Pediatric Psychology Seminars, which are presented by pediatric psychology faculty on specific issues pertaining to our field (e.g., weight stigma, trauma informed care, adherence, pill swallowing).
+These seminars occur on Tuesdays at noon throughout the year.
+Second, the Clinical Service Hour seminar series is presented by physicians and nurse practitioners in our hospital who share information across medical subspecialities (e.g., asthma, cancer, spinal cord injury).
+These seminars occur on Thursdays at noon.
+Interns are always welcome to attend additional seminars/grand rounds at the hospital and medical subspeciality level. - Child Clinical Track interns attend weekly specialty didactics with other psychology trainees.
 Please see the child clinical "group supervision" section for more details on these seminars.
 Additionally, interns participate in weekly team meetings with their outpatient team which can include didactic and training opportunities relative to the specific outpatient team's needs. - IDD Track interns' specialty track seminars include the Cutting Edge Series, Group Supervision, DEI intensives, and the Assessment Case Conference.
 The Cutting Edge Series is a lecture series with invited speakers and guests focused on "cutting edge" topics specifically about intellectual and developmental disabilities.
-See above for descriptions about Group Supervision and Assessment Case Conference.

-• Neuropsychology Track interns can attend Pediatric Psychology Specialty Seminar with Pediatric Track interns on the 1st and 3rd Tuesdays of each month at noon, for relevant topics.
+See above for descriptions about Group Supervision and Assessment Case Conference. - Neuropsychology Track interns can attend Pediatric Psychology Specialty Seminar with Pediatric Track interns on the 1st and 3rd Tuesdays of each month at noon, for relevant topics.
 The Neuropsychology intern also attends several track specific seminars/rounds.
 Neuropsychology Seminar is held every Wednesday and is designed for faculty and trainees to review a broad range of neuropsychological topics, current research, clinical and professional development, and ethical topics.
 This seminar specifically focuses on issues and topics related to board certification in neuropsychology.
 Neuropsychology Research Group meetings are held on the second Wednesday of every other month.
 These meetings provide an opportunity for faculty and trainees to share research ideas and get feedback from the group on current and future projects.
 Neuropsychology Specialty seminars rotate with the research seminar and are held on the second Wednesday of every other month.
 These meetings introduce professional development topics that are relevant to clinical neuropsychology.
-The Neuropsychology Rounds every other Monday.

-- The ATT interns track seminar is held monthly and focuses on specific autism treatment topics.
-These seminars are led by a member of the psychology faculty or post-doctoral fellow. - Pediatric Acute Treatment will participate in a bi-monthly seminar presenting topics related to acute psychological care.
+The Neuropsychology intern also attends Epilepsy Surgery Conference every Monday and Neuroradiology Rounds every other Monday. - The ATT interns track seminar is held every other week and focuses on specific autism treatment topics.
+These seminars are led by a member of the psychology faculty or post-doctoral fellow.
+Additional didactic content occurs during weekly program meetings with other CASD staff (e.g., BCBAs, LPCCs). - Pediatric Acute Treatment interns will participate in a bi-monthly seminar presenting topics related to acute psychological care.
 They will also participate in a clinical case conference.